 |KiLZ Ceiling Paint - Stainblocking Paint & Primer||95-105 KU||11.3 pounds (+/-) 0.2||59.9% (+/-) 2%||Found at Home Depot stores, KILZ is a Masterchem paint brand that specializes in difficult surfaces such as concrete, decks, ceilings, and weathered wood.|

-Kreb's Units (KU) are a standard of measurement for viscosity, as used by a machine called a viscometer.
-Viscometers measure the thickness of paint.
+Kreb's Units (KU) are a standard of measurement for viscosity.
 By way of comparison, honey's viscosity begins at 2,000 centipoise, roughly equivalent to 106 KU, and ranges as high as 10,000 centipoise.

-Additionally, it's guaranteed that ceiling paint's finish is flat--often the very flattest finish that the paint manufacturer produces.
+Most ceiling paints have a flat finish, often the very flattest finish that the paint manufacturer produces.
 Any kind of glossiness, even the slight eggshell or satin sheen, shows up on ceilings.
 But as another attention-getting device, ceilings are sometimes painted in high-gloss sheens.
 One benefit of a high-gloss ceiling is that more ambient light is reflected throughout the room.